Tuesday, 14 January 2025 00:00

 If you have any questions, please feel free to contact our offices located in Inner Loop, Southwest, Greater Heights, and Pearland, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Activities where too much pressure is put on the feet can cause stress fractures.
-To learn more, contact one of our podiatrists from Houston Foot and Ankle Care.
-Our doctors can provide the care you need to keep your pain free and on your feet.
+Blisters are prone to making everyday activities extremely uncomfortable.
+If your feet are hurting, contact one of our podiatrists of Houston Foot and Ankle Care.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 Preventing falls among the elderly is very important.
 If you are older and have fallen or fear that you are prone to falling, consult with one of our podiatrists from Houston Foot and Ankle Care.
 Our doctors will assess your condition and provide you with quality advice and care.